gorhill/uBlock/CONTRIBUTING.md

 # Submitting issues

+**The issue tracker is for provable issues only:** You will have to make the case that the issue is really with uBlock Origin and not something else on your side.
+To make a case means to provide detailed steps on how the issue can be reproduce by whoever follows them.
+You will also have to rule out that the issue is not caused by something specific on your side.

 **Any issue opened without effort to provide the required details for me (or anybody else) to reproduce the problem will be closed as _invalid_.** If you provide more details thereafter for me to reproduce the issue, I will reopen it if I can confirm there is indeed an issue with uBlock Origin.
 Example of detailed steps:

 > 1. browser version/ublock version